andylongshaw/serverless/readme.md

 # Make your simple microservice store data in DynamoDB
+In this part you will update your lambda function to write a record to the CustomerTable.

 1. Create a second Cloud Formation Stack based on the instructions below

     > In the AWS Console, navigate to the CloudFormation console

     > Select Create Stack

     > Select Template -> Choose a template -> Upload a template

     > Select the file spa2017-dynamodb-lambda.template

     > Specify details -> Stack name - set this to \<My Animal\>DynamodbStack

     > Parameters -> namePrefixParameter - change this from spa2017 to \<My Animal\>

     > Options -> just click Next

     > Review -> click the "I acknowledge that..." checkbox -> Create

     > Wait until the Status of the stack in the list of Stacks is CREATE_COMPLETE

 1. In the AWS console, navigate to the DynamoDB console and examine the \<My Animal\>-CustomerTable